smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 - `RuntimeError` enumerates all possible errors across all existing protocols, so is larger than modelling the errors for a specific protocol.
 - If a third-party wanted to extend `smithy-rs` to additional protocols with differing failure modes `RuntimeError` would have to be extended.
 As in [Protocol specific Errors](#protocol-specific-errors), a synopsis of this obstruction is presented in [Should we generate the `Router` type](https://github.com/awslabs/smithy-rs/issues/1606) issue.

+Switching from using `RuntimeError` to protocol specific errors which satisfy a common interface, `IntoResponse`, would resolve these problem.

-## Type erasure with the name of the Smithy service
+### Type erasure with the name of the Smithy service

 Currently the service builder is named `OperationRegistryBuilder`.
 Despite the name being model agnostic, the `OperationRegistryBuilder` mutates when the associated service mutates.
 Renaming `OperationRegistryBuilder` to `{Service}Builder` would reflect the relationship between the builder and the Smithy service and prevent naming conflicts if multiple service builders are to exist in the same namespace.